-5 Nelson W. Evans, Emmons B. Stivers, History of Adams County, Ohio from its Earliest Settlement to the Present Time, publisher unknown, 1900.
-History of Adams County, unknown, but it is known that prior to Belli's departure to the United States, Jay was in Paris with Benjamin Franklin, John Adams, and President of the Continental Congress, Henry Laurens.
-The four represented the United States in negotiations to end the Revolutionary War in what became known as the Treaty of Paris.8
+&lt;sup>5 Nelson W. Evans, Emmons B. Stivers, History of Adams County, Ohio from its Earliest Settlement to the Present Time, publisher unknown, 1900.
+History of Adams County, represented the United States in negotiations to end the Revolutionary War in what became known as the Treaty of Paris.

-6 Norwood, The Mystery of John Belli.
+&lt;sup>6 Norwood, The Mystery of John Belli.
 (In 1788, eight months before Lexington Lodge No. 25 (now No. 1) was chartered by the Grand Lodged of Virginia, Alexandria No. 29 was charted by the Grand Lodge of Virginia as Alexandria No. 22. showing George Washington as Master.
 In 1805, the Lodge changed its name to honor Washington and now known as Alexander-Washington No. 22.
-Fevans, Stivers.